saleel/blog/content/blog/email-wallet/index.md

 Various "matchers" like `{string}`, `{recipient}`, `{uint}` are available for extension developers to define subject templates.
 Relayer will construct the `EmailOp` (and Core contract validate) by selecting a template (from installed extensions of the user) that matches the email subject.

 To prevent misuse, extensions can only `execute` on the user's account contract when the target contract is non-ERC20.
-If extensions need to manage user funds, they should call [special method](https://github.com/zkemail/email-wallet/blob/main/packages/contracts/src/EmailWalletCore.sol#L306) on the Core contract instead, which validates the requested token and the amount is allowed as per the email subject.
+If extensions need to manage user funds, they should call a [special method](https://github.com/zkemail/email-wallet/blob/main/packages/contracts/src/EmailWalletCore.sol#L306) on the Core contract instead, which validates the requested token and amount is allowed as per the email subject.

 We also have a concept of `UnclaimedState` similar to `UnclaimedFund` above, where extensions can use it to store custom "state" for email wallet users.
-This can be used to build NFT extension (for example) where `tokenAddr + tokenId` is stored in the `UnclaimedState`.
+This can be used to build an NFT extension (for example) where `tokenAddr + tokenId` is stored in the `UnclaimedState`.

 Related code: [UnclaimsHandler.sol](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/contracts/src/handlers/ExtensionHandler.sol) and [AccountHandler.sol](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/contracts/src/handlers/AccountHandler.sol#L163).